 And, if they've been sitting in a bucket at the florists for a while, it might be that their stems have become damaged at the bottom – cutting them off by a couple of inches will create a fresh opening for water to rise through.
 Cut the stems at an angle and under water then pop them straight into the vase of water for best results.

-4. Remove the leaves
+4. Not removing the leaves

-5. Make the water flower-friendly
+5. Using the wrong water

 And, if you really want to keep flowers fresh in a vase for as long as possible, you need to change the water every day.

-6. Feed your flowers
+6. Forgetting to feed your flowers

 Flower food, often supplied taped to the stems, isn't just about nourishing your flowers – it also contains antimicrobial ingredients that will inhibit the growth of bacteria to keep the water clean, and citric acid, which helps make the water acidic, which in turn keeps the flowers healthy.

 A sunny windowsill or hot living room may be where you really want to show off your flowers, but it will make them decay faster.
-Ideally, keeping them somewhere cool will make flowers live longer – and if you're out all day, popping them outside in a sheltered cool (not freezing) spot, will extend their life further.

-By Molly Cleary • Published
+By Nikki Hollier • Published